dialogueone-dev/IT-documentation/Product_documentations/visma_time/Maintenance/troubleshooting.md

 ### Error in Integration with Visma Løn or e-conomic

-If there is an error in the integration with either Visma Løn or e-conomic, it will be displayed on the dashboard in Visma Time, as shown in the image below.
+If there is an error in the integration with either Visma Løn or e-conomic, it will be displayed on the dashboard in Intega Time, as shown in the image below.
 To correct the error, open a ticket in the [customer portal](https://vismaenterpriseas.my.site.com) with information about where the error is.
 In the example below, the error is in the **synchronization** within the integration with **e-conomic**.
 Visma will then address the issue.

 ![Dashboard error](../../../images/visma_time/visma_time_dashboard_error.png)